eddiesosera/skate-360/README.md

 **Skateboard Service Code**

-this is an example of the code used in the skateboard service file for the `CRUD` Functionality
+This is an example of the code used in the skateboard service file for the `CRUD` Functionality

 ```
   getAllSkateboards(): Observable<Skateboard[]> {